redgeneLauren/HTMLcourse-sample/Content/Chapter1HTMLStructure.objectives.md

 After completing the lesson, students will be able to:

-- Demonstrate understanding of basic structure in HTML
+- Demonstrate understanding of basic structure in HTML.

-- Demonstrate understanding the usage of tags and elements
+- Demonstrate understanding the usage of tags and elements.

-- Use attributes to define the elements
+- Use attributes to define the elements.

-- Able to write proper nested HTML codea
+- Able to write proper nested HTML code.